 5 Key Elements of a Great Resume

 Resumes come in all shapes and sizes.
-Few resumes are great, with most falling somewhere between being okay and a being a jumbled mess.
+Few resumes are great, with most falling somewhere between being okay and being a jumbled mess.
 Conduct an internet search on how to write a resume and you will see thousands upon thousands of pages with varying advice, which is terribly overwhelming and can leave you bewildered.
 The difficulty lies not on finding the information for writing a great resume but finding the most credible sources that produces results.
-I have been creating resumes for clients since 2011 and the success of my business is entirely based on writing effective resumes that generate interviews.
+I have been creating resumes for nearly 20 years and the success of my business is entirely based on writing effective resumes that generate interviews.
 What follows is the five key elements of a great resume that will produce results assuming your job search strategy is sound.

 - Proper Formatting